 What are Masters in Elementary Education Programs?

-Popular Schools with Elementary Education Masters Degrees & Graduate Programs in Massachusetts
+Popular Schools with Master of Elementary Education Programs in Massachusetts

 What are Common Admissions Requirements for Masters Degree programs in Elementary Education Programs?

 As with many programs, admission requirements may differ from school to school due to the varying intensity of the programs.
 Some schools may offer a teaching licensure program, as well as a master’s program, for those newly entering the educational field.
 This allows undergraduates to apply to the programs no matter the concentration of their bachelor’s degree program.
 Those that do not provide a teaching certificate preparation may solely accept currently accredited teachers.
 In terms of previous academic achievement, many programs require applicants to hold an undergraduate GPA of 2.0 to 3.0 and may also require GRE scores.
 Other general admissions requirements may be letters of recommendation, personal essays, CVs and resumes, and a professional teaching portfolio.